atharshlakshmi/atharshlakshmi/README.md

-## Hi, I'm Lakshmi! ⭐️
+## Hello! ⭐️
-I'm a student, majoring in Data Science and AI.
-Currently, I’m pursuing undergraduate research in image generation.
+Hi, I’m Lakshmi!
+I'm a Turing AI Scholar, majoring in Data Science & AI in NTU.
+Currently, I'm exploring the usage of video models to generate images as part of my undergraduate research.

 I have a passion for resposible AI and my core ambition is to build a career dedicated to contributing directly to the field of AI Safety!
 As I explore my interests, I'll be making some projects.
 You can find them here!

 <!--
 **atharshlakshmi/atharshlakshmi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.